Rendering HTML pages in Plone using the Zope 3 view pattern.

 <html xmlns="http://www.w3.org/1999/xhtml" xmlns:metal="http://xml.zope.org/namespaces/metal" xmlns:tal="http://xml.zope.org/namespaces/tal" xmlns:i18n="http://xml.zope.org/namespaces/i18n" metal:use-macro="context/main_template/macros/master"> <metal:block fill-slot="content-core"> XXX - this text comes below title and description </metal:block> </html>

-Now when you restart to Plone (or use auto-restart add-on) the view should be available through your browser.
+When you restart to Plone (or use auto-restart add-on) the view should be available through your browser.

 Accessing your newly created view¶